Advanced Crochet Stitches to Expand Your Skills

 Here is 15 Advanced Crochet Stitches to Expand Your Skills.
 So you feel that you’ve mastered the basics in crochet, have practiced and perfected them.
 Some of the patterns you’d like to try next are more complicated, perhaps have more texture, more intricate looking stitches.
 Or maybe you feel ready to start designing some of your own simple patterns and want to incorporate some fancy designs.
 It’s time to up your game and start working on some more advanced stitches that add surface design, texture and interest to your projects.

 The Craftsy blog is an excellent free resource with lots of ideas, inspirations, projects and tutorials.
 For advanced stitches, look no further!
 Kathryn Vercillo is a regular crochet contributor to the blog and has put together a set of tutorials for 10 more advanced crochet stitches to get your hook moving on some fresh patterns and projects.
-In this article (link at the bottom), you’ll find tutorials for:

 - Pineapple lace

 - Loop stitch

 - Corner to corner

 - Basketweave stitch